explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 though it is not a subclass of anything in particular.

 The main functionality of the `StringStore` is that `__getitem__` converts hashes into strings or strings into hashes.

-The details of this are very messy but generally not a problem in practice.
+The full details of the conversion are complicated.
+Normally you shouldn't have to worry about them, but the first applicable case here is used to get the return value:

+1. 0 and the empty string are special cased to each other
+2. internal symbols use a lookup table (`SYMBOLS_BY_STR`)
+3. normal strings or bytes are hashed
+4. internal symbol IDs in `SYMBOLS_BY_INT` are handled
+5. anything not yet handled is used as a hash to lookup a string

+For the symbol enums, see [`symbols.pxd`](https://github.com/explosion/spaCy/blob/master/spacy/symbols.pxd).

 Example: